-- 4. Use of tribal, Indian community service agency, and/or ICWA program resources.
-This includes but is not limited to: - Use of tribal family services from the child's/caregiver's tribe or a tribal consortium; - Indian resource centers; - Indian health clinics; - Tribal TANF (Temporary Assistance for Needy Families); - Title VII Indian education programs, which may not be affiliated with a tribe; and - A county-based dedicated Indian specialist or service unit.
+4. Inclusion of tribal, Indian community service agency, and/or ICWA program staff as part of action steps on the safety plan

+This includes but is not limited to participation of the following people in the safety plan.

+- Tribal family services from the child's/caregiver's tribe or a tribal consortium - Indian resource center staff - Indian health clinic staff - Tribal TANF (Temporary Assistance for Needy Families) - Title VII Indian education programs, which may not be affiliated with a tribe - A county-based dedicated Indian specialist or service unit staff

-5. Have the caregiver appropriately protect the victim from the alleged perpetrator.
+5. Have the caregiver appropriately protect the victim from the alleged perpetrator